 Balius Tor (or Bariaus Hill as it was called in the original English translation) is one of the most dangerous maps in the game.
 The storyline battle you fight there is already tough, as it's the first time the game sics Summoners on you, but even after that point, it hosts some of the deadliest random encounterss.
 It's possible to face an entire flock of Chocobos, or even a massive battle of up to a dozen enemies that includes every single Demonic Spider the game can throw at you at once (including Dragons, Red Chocobos, Behemoths, and Hydras).
 You pretty much need to save the game before crossing this node.

-And Mustadio, sadly, can also suffer this in a number of circles, depending on whether a person likes the way gun-users work in this game.
-The introduction of Balthier into the PSP port hasn't helped matters.
+Mustadio, sadly, can also suffer this in a number of circles, depending on whether a person likes the way gun-users work in this game.
+The introduction of Balthier into the PSP port hasn't helped matters either, since Balthier is better than him in almost every way, in addition to being given a objectively better variation of his class as well.
 Making this sadder is that he's actually a rather popular character with a dedicated fanbase, but his low-level usefulness means he gets somewhat underappreciated.